 4: Shotgun Mic

 The best in our opinion for indie filmmakers.
 They produce a far better quality sound than the built-in microphones on your camera and are extremely compact.
 They produce great sound but are also built to last.

 You can also get larger shotgun microphones that can be attached to a boom pole but will set you back a lot more money.
 The biggest advantage of the shotgun mics is their versatility and endurance.

 Audio recorders are small devices that can sit within the centre of the scene.
 These are like dictaphones and can be a cheaper version but produce high-quality audio recordings.
 These are usually used for composing music or interviews – these sync really well to your editing platform so are a viable source of audio.

 Best Audio Recorder for Filmmaking:

 Onboard Stereo Microphones, Camera Mountable, Records to SD Card, Compact, USB Microphone, Overdubbing, Dictation, For Recording Music, Audio for Video, and Interviews.

 The must-know technical specs

 Polar patterns are also known as pick up patterns.
 These are the areas that are sensitive to picking up sound and audio.
-The most common polar patterns are: omnidirectional (A round sound pattern), cardioid (heart-shaped), hypercardioid, supercardioid and line (For shotgun mics, completely directional, forward-facing).
+Here’s a great overview video on microphone polar patterns.

 Wireless or wired